ltreiber/luketreiber_phpcrudecurd/README.md

 Edit this file to match the username and password you created for your database.

-Now, go to the website and try to create a new employee.
+Now, go to the website and try to create or update a new employee.

 If you get "MySQL Connection Succeeded", the credentials file was correctly edited.